year6b7a/item-network-factorio-mod/README.md

 Network chests have a custom UI to configure requests that can be accessed by clicking on the chest.

-Each chest has a list of requests.
-"Take" requests take items from the network and "Give" requests give items to the network.
+Each chest has a list of items where the chest either requests or provides each item.

 ![Adding a request](/readme-pictures/add-new-item.png)
 ![Chest with a request](/readme-pictures/chest-with-request.png)

 Each request has a "limit" and "buffer" defined as follows:

-- Take "item" from the network when there are more than "limit" items in the network and store "buffer" in this chest.
+- Provide `item` from the network when there is more than `limit` in the network and store `buffer` items in this chest.
-- Give "item" to the network when there are less than "limit" items in the network and store "buffer" in this chest.
+- Request `item` to give to the network when there is less than `limit` in the network and store `buffer` items in this chest.

 This method of defining requests is easy to use but also allows for complex production loops with both custom input and output priorities.